gakalmar/Notes/JS_Basics.md

                                         With numbers, the value within is evaluated first, then the result is printed (eg. `${a + b}` -> if a=5 and b=10 -> "15 will print", not "5 + 10")
                                         ONLY WORKS WITH BACKTICK! `

-    > Strings are immutable, so methods will return new strings instead of modifying the original ones.
+    > Strings are immutable, so applying methods will return new strings instead of modifying the original ones.

 2. **Number** (integer or float/fraction)